Skip to content

 Predoctoral Fellowship in Drug Discovery, 2024 Duke University

-Watch Now: Q&A with Marek
+Watch a Q&A with Marek

 For many patients, the standard-of-care treatments we provide for prostate cancer in the clinic result in resistance to these drugs.
 This PhRMA Foundation award will help my work that focuses on targeting an RNA splicing process that contributes to this treatment resistance in many cases.
 I hope the development of these drugs will not only help patients with aggressive prostate cancer but will also pave a way toward the development of new RNA-targeting medicines for cancer patients more broadly.